-West End First School believes the following important principles underpin our approach to managing attendance:
+West End Primary School believes the following important principles underpin our approach to managing attendance:

-Pupils and parents/carers understand the issues and procedures for attendance and punctuality.
+- A positive learning climate is essential for promoting good attendance - Pupils and parents/carers understand the issues and procedures for attendance and punctuality.

-- All school staff, including governors, administrative and ancillary staff understand the issues and procedures for attendance and punctuality - Clear procedures for enabling pupils to come to school - Attendance issues are addressed in the curriculum - Parents/carers and pupils having the opportunity to raise concerns and share in addressing those concerns - Allocating resources e.g. time, people, space to support the policy - Rewarding students who have for good attendance and those who strive to improve their attendance - Identifying patterns of absence and intervening early.
+• All school staff, including governors, administrative and support staff understand the issues and procedures for attendance and punctuality

+- Clear procedures for enabling pupils to come to school - Attendance issues are addressed in the curriculum

+• Parents/carers and pupils have the opportunity to raise concerns and share in addressing those concerns

+• Allocating resources e.g. time, people, space to support the policy

+• Rewarding students who have for good attendance and those who strive to improve their attendance

+• Identifying patterns of absence and intervening early.
 Patterns of attendance are established early in a school career.
 Children who miss significant amounts of their education in primary schools are more likely to truant later on.
-West End First School will work with the school partnership using data to identify students early. - Sanctions for failing to ensure regular attendance are fully understood by the whole school community and parents/carers.
+West End Primary School will work with the school partnership using data to identify students early.

+• Sanctions for failing to ensure regular attendance are fully understood by the whole school community and parents/carers.